 - •Personal spending money

-*The residence hall’s linen service provides a pillow and summer-weight blanket, sheets, pillows, and towels, but, if you are particular about your linens, you should bring your own.
-All beds are extra-long twin beds (36” x 80”).
+*The residence hall’s linen service provides a summer-weight blanket, sheets, pillows, and towels, but, if you are particular about your linens, you should bring your own.
+All beds are extra-long single beds (36” x 80”).

 **Computing facilities (including pay-per-use printers) are available on campus, but we suggest bringing your own if you have one.
 WiFi is available in all campus buildings.

 Residential student should not carry large amounts of cash.
 Traveler’s checks or an ATM are safer alternatives.
 You will be able to find CitiBank ATMs on campus.
 Other banks and ATMs are available throughout the neighborhood.
 Some banks will provide customers with prepaid debit cards (you choose how much money can be loaded on to it), and some parents have found this option works well.
 However, you should be aware that students cannot use these cards to get cash (either from an ATM or as “cash back” during a transaction), as they are for purchases only.

 Parents often ask us how much pocket money they should give to their student.
 This varies according to the needs and habits of the individual, so it is difficult to say.
 Meals taken in the dining hall will be paid for, and the residential staff always plans many low-cost and no-cost activities, but students do go on outings to restaurants, movies, plays, and other destinations, both informally and with their RA groups, so you will want to provide some money for these sorts of activities.